argoproj-archive/docs/content/yaml/argo_tutorial_6_execute_selenium_tests.md

 *   run a Selenium test against a web application ("Hello World") that runs in two web browsers (Chrome and Firefox)
 *   record and output a video of screenshots taken during the test

-In this tutorial, you'll run multiple steps, which are grouped into multiple, nested workflows as follows:
+In this tutorial, you'll run multiple steps, which are grouped into nested workflows.

-The **parent** workflow "**Selenium Demo**" runs these steps:
-* Checks out code for Selenium app ("argo-checkout")
-* Calls the workflow for the Selenium test and video conversion ("selenium-with-video-converter")

-  The **first** nested workflow "selenium-with-video-converter" runs these steps:
- * Calls the workflow for the end-to-end test ("selenium-test-workflow")
- * Runs the container that performs the video conversion ("video-converter")

-   The **second** nested workflow "selenium-test-workflow" runs this step:
-   * Runs the end-to-end test

-     NOTE: This step creates a container that runs the test, declares [fixtures](./../user_guide/infrastructure/using_fixtures.md) for the Selenium server, the web app to test, and video recorder, and issues the commands to run the test.

 ## Prerequisites

   This tutorial assumes the following:

   * You have successfully [installed Argo](https://argoproj.github.io/argo-site/get-started/installation).
-  * You have integrated Argo with the sample odoo repo at [https://github.com/argoproj/ci-workflow](https://github.com/argoproj/ci-workflow)
+  * You have integrated Argo with the sample Selenium test repo at [https://github.com/argoproj/appstore/](https://github.com/argoproj/appstore/)
-  * You have [created an AWS RDS database instance of type "PostgreSQL"](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
-Make sure you've taken all default parameters and that Argo can access the database endpoint.

 ## About the YAML Files

 The Selenium test workflow uses 3 YAML files from the ``.argo` directory of the repo at  [https://github.com/argoproj/appstore/](https://github.com/argoproj/appstore/):

-* `argo-checkout.yaml`
+* `argo-checkout.yaml` - creates a container for checking out source code from the repo.
-* `selenium_all_ax.yaml` -  has a top-level workflow, which is supported by several nested workflows to execute the job :
+* `selenium_all_ax.yaml` - has several workflows that are nested in this order:
-    *   top level workflow: `selenium-example-workflow` (Calls the nested workflows, which checks out code from the repo, and runs the Selenium test with video recording)
+    * top level workflow: `Selenium Demo`, which has these steps:
+     * Checks out code from repo for the Selenium app (`argo-checkout`)
-    *   nested workflow: `axscm-checkout`(checks out the Selenium test code from the repo)
+     * Runs the nested workflow for performing the Selenium test and video conversion (`selenium-with-video-converter-workflow`)
+    * 1st nested workflow: `selenium-with-video-converter`, which has these steps:
-    *   nested workflow: `selenium-test-video-workflow` (This child workflow runs the actual test and converts the output of the test workflow video from .flv format to .mp4 format)
+     * Runs the nested workflow (`selenium-test-workflow`) that performs the Selenium test of the app.
+     * Runs the container (`video-converter`) that performs the video conversion
+    * 2nd nested workflow: `selenium-test-workflow`, which has these steps and specifications:
+     * Runs the end-to-end Selenium test (`selenium-e2e-test`)

+       NOTE: This step creates a container that runs the test, declares [managed fixtures](./../user_guide/infrastructure/using_fixtures.md) for the Selenium server, the web app to test in the browsers, and video recorder, and issues the commands to run the test (`selenium-server`, `selenium-test-app`, and `vnc-recorder`).
-* `selenium_video_tools.yaml` - defines the containers for the video apps used to record and convert the video of the Selenium test.
+* `selenium_video_tool.yaml` - defines the containers for recording and converting the video of the Selenium test from `.flv` format to `.mp4` format (`vnc-recorder` and `video-converter`).

-    Every step in the workflow needs to be defined as a container specification and creates a Kubernetes job.
-For more details on the workflow and container YAML DSL please check the YAML tutorial at [Container Template](./../yaml/container_templates.md)
+NOTE: Every step in a workflow needs to be defined as a container specification and creates a Kubernetes job.
+For more details on the workflow and container YAML DSL please check the YAML tutorial at [Container Template](./../yaml/container_templates.md).

-## Run Selenium test workflow
+## Run Workflow for Selenium Test

-4. Since your Argo installation is automatically integrated with [https://github.com/argoproj](https://github.com/argoproj) repo, you can view it in your Argo dashboard under Catalog menu item along with other samples
+1. In the Argo Web UI, select **Catalog** > **Demo** > **Selenium testing** and click **TEST**.
-5. Select **Selenium Testing** in the Catalog item and click Run to start the test with the nested workflows
+1. Click **Submit** to start the job with nested workflows.

-6. You will see the workflow running in Argo Web UI where every step is a container.
+  You will see the workflow running in Argo Web UI where every step is a container.
 You can check the log and artifact generated by clicking on each step.
-7. Once the workflow completes you will see a "Sampleapp" application deployed under Applications tab in Argo Web UI.

   ![Screenshot_Selenium_Test_Workflow](./../../images/Selenium_test_workflow_successful.png)

-## Customize Your YAML Files

-TBD

 ## Viewing the Test Outputs and Artifacts

-You can view the video output of the Selenium test by going to the specific Job from the Timeline, clicking a container and selecting the icon for "**Download artifact video**":
+To view the video output of the Selenium test, go to the specific Job, click **Workflow**, hover your mouse over a container, click **ACTIONS** and select **Download artifact VIDEO** or **Browse artifact VIDEO**.

-To view a report, go to the E2E_TEST container and click "**Download artifact report**":
+To view a report of the test, go to the **E2E_TEST** container and click **Download artifact REPORT**.

 ## Viewing Information for a Test Failure

-When a test fails, you can view a report of the failure by clicking the container that has the red circle and selecting "**Browse artifact report**":

-The dialog opens displaying the results and highlighting the lines that failed:
+To view a report of the test failure,  go to the specific Job, click **Workflow**, hover your mouse over the container with a "red" circle, click **ACTIONS**, and select **Browse artifact REPORT**.
+A dialog opens displaying the results and highlighting the lines that failed.

-## Accessing the YAML Files for this Example
+## Customize Your YAML Files

-To see the YAML files for the Selenium test from the Argo Web UI, click **Catalog** > **DevOps** > **Selenium Testing.**
+1. In your own repo, create a directory called `.argo`.
+(The Argo Workflow engine uses this directory to look for the YAML files to run for a containerized workflow.)
+1. Copy the YAML templates you ran in the sample workflow from the `.argo` directory in  [https://github.com/argoproj/appstore/](https://github.com/argoproj/appstore/) to the `.argo` folder you just created in your repo.
+1. Customize the `selenium_all_ax.yaml` file by specifying your own app to test or adding more steps.

+	For more details about writing the YAML DSL, see [Argo YAML DSL Reference](./../yaml/dsl_reference_intro.md).

+After you integrate your repo with Argo, the Argo Web UI will display your source code commits in the **Timeline** menu item.

+## Running Your Customized Selenium Test Workflow

+You have two options for running your customized DinD build workflow:

+ * **Manually**

+	1. Go to **Timeline** menu, select a commit and click **Create a New Job**.
-Or if you prefer to access the YAML templates from GitHub, go to [https://github.com/Argoproj/appstore](https://github.com/Argoproj/appstore) and click the .`argo` directory.
+	1. Select the YAML templates to create a job, click **NEXT**, enter values for the input parameters and click **Submit**.

+    (Optional) If you want to let users run the project from the **Catalog** menu, just copy the `selenium_test_project.yaml` file into the `.argo` directory of your repo. and modify it.
+If you do not want to provide this option, then users can run the workflow against your commits displayed in the **Timelines** menu.
+You can also run all your YAML templates from the **Templates** menu.

+ * **Automatically**
+  	1. Add `commit` and `repo` as input parameters to your workflow as shown in [Tutorial 1](./argo_tutorial_1_create_ci_workflow.md).
+  	2. Create and activate a Policy template to trigger this workflow for every commit as shown in [Tutorial 1](./argo_tutorial_1_create_ci_workflow.md).

+     After you've completed these steps, every time you make a commit in your repo, the Selenium test workflow is automatically triggered.